ziproot/HOP/SECURITY.md

 ## Reporting a Vulnerability

 Since this is an obsfucation program, if there's some security problem, that's either a bug or an enhancement.
-Report it using github features request and use the security label.
+Report it using gitea features request and use the security label.